 The Corporation's activities are subject to certain environmental laws and regulations associated with risks to the environment and human health.
 The Corporation is confident that it is in substantial compliance with all applicable environmental laws and regulations.
 Certain cases of non-compliance identified either during environmental audits or as part of the day-to-day operations were or are being corrected as they are identified.
 These cases were reported to the government authorities when required.
 In all such cases, corrective measures were explored and solutions were or are being implemented.
-The Corporate Environmental Policy has been reviewed, updated and communicated to the organization, and an environmental management system is in place.
+The Corporate Environmental Policy has been reviewed it is communicated to all employees.

 As part of its environmental management system, the Corporation carries out Environmental Compliance Audits ("ECA") with external environmental auditors at least once every three years at all its manufacturing sites.
-The most recent ECAs were performed in calendar year 2017 at 7 manufacturing sites.
+The most recent ECAs were performed in calendar year 2018 and 2019 at 9 manufacturing sites.
 No non-compliance items reported in the ECA's represented unusual risks to the operations of the Corporation.
-Three manufacturing plants of the Corporation are considered to be of higher potential environmental risk, due to the nature of their operations, which include various plating and chemical processes.
+Five manufacturing plants of the Corporation are considered to be of higher potential environmental risk, due to the nature of their operations, which include various plating and chemical processes.
 These plants are audited on a yearly basis.
 The management of the Corporation is confident that it has taken all appropriate actions to maintain the level of risk within acceptable limits at all its manufacturing plants.